 Jen Soriano is a Filipina-American writer and communications strategist originally from Chicago.
 Pieces of her live in the San Francisco Bay Area, in Puerto Rico and in the Philippines but she currently resides in Seattle with her husband and toddler son.

 Jen is currently an MFA candidate in creative non-fiction and fiction at the Rainier Writing Workshop at Pacific Lutheran University.
 Her essays blur the boundaries among creative non-fiction, poetry and fiction.
-Her writing has appeared in TAYO, Blue Lyra Review, aaduna, and Waxwing.
+Her writing has appeared in Pleiades, TAYO, Blue Lyra Review, aaduna, and Waxwing.
 Her essay “A Brief History of her Pain” was nominated for a 2018 Pushcart Prize and 2018 Best of the Net.
 She is a featured writer with Pinoy Words Express/Kultura Arts.

-Jen is an award-winning features writer who has worked with a number of outlets.
-These include Mother Jones magazine, the Center for Investigative Reporting, Free Speech Radio News and Free Speech TV.
-Her writing has also appeared in Seattle Magazine, Filipinas Magazine, Yes!
+Jen is an award-winning journalist who has worked with Mother Jones magazine, the Center for Investigative Reporting, Free Speech Radio News and Free Speech TV.
+Her features have appeared in Seattle Magazine, Filipinas Magazine, Yes!
 Magazine, ParentMap, War Times, Organizing Upgrade, Stir Journal and the Huffington Post.

 In 2002, Jen co-founded the Center for Media Justice in Oakland, CA along with CMJ’s Executive Director Malkia Cyril.
 Jen worked as CMJ’s Communications Capacity Builder, Program Manager and Associate Director from 2002-2008.
 The Center for Media Justice has helped build a nationwide grassroots movement for digital equity, and has been instrumental in mobilizing leaders from communities of color to secure Net Neutrality and defend civil liberties in the face of unprecedented digital surveillance.